Russ Gibb: Rock music promoter

 In the early 1960s, Gibb supplemented his teaching income by producing weekend sock hops at a rented union hall under the name the Pink Pussycat.

 In 1966, Gibb opened the Grande Ballroom in Detroit, and was a major player in the late 1960s and early 1970s Detroit music scene.
 He hired psychedelic poster artists Gary Grimshaw and Carl Lundgren to help promote his shows.
 Most major rock acts of that era performed at the Grande Ballroom, some many times.
 He closed the Grande Ballroom in 1972.
 He was instrumental in giving the MC5, Ted Nugent and Iggy Pop their start.
 The Grande Ballroom also was where The Who played their rock opera, Tommy, for the first time in the United States.
 Gibb also owned and leased other live music venues around the Midwest including the Eastown Theatre, Michigan Theater (where the New York Dolls played), and the Birmingham Palladium.
 He invested in the rock magazine Creem in 1969.

 Gibb was one of the promoters of the Goose Lake International Music Festival in 1970, which attracted a crowd of 200,000 people.
+Gibb and Mike Quatro co-promoted the 1970 Cincinnati Pop Festival and the 1970 Cincinnati Summer Pop Festival, attracting 11,500 and 24,000 people, respectively.The 1970 Cincinnati Summer Pop Festival was also broadcast on television as "Midsummer Rock."